RArbore/Hercules/DESIGN.md

 A key design consideration of Hercules IR is the absence of a concept of memory.
 A downside of this approach is that any language targetting Hecules IR must also be very restrictive regarding memory - in practice, this means tightly controlling or eliminating first-class references.
 The upside is that the compiler has complete freedom to layout data however it likes in memory when performing code generation.
 This includes deciding which data resides in which address spaces, which is a necessary ability for a compiler striving to have fine-grained control over what operations are computed on what devices.

+In addition to not having a generalized memory, Hercules IR has no functionality for calling functions with side-effects, or doing IO.
+In other words, Hercules is a pure IR (it's not functional, as functions aren't first class values).
+This may be changed in the future - we could support effectful programs by giving call operators a control input and output edge.
+However, at least for now, we need to work with the simplest IR possible.

 ### Optimizations

 TODO: @rarbore2